 One need not be Jewish to take advantage of the many educational opportunities offered by the synagogue.
 Everyone is welcome to our adult education programs and classes.
 A child need not be Jewish to attend our tots and Shorashim programs.
 Children of interfaith couples may be enrolled in our Religious School, provided that the child is Jewish or that parents intend to have the child converted to Judaism.

 Social and Volunteer Opportunities

-One need not be Jewish to enjoy the spectrum of social programming and volunteer opportunities at Beth Shalom including but not limited to social action projects, social events, Religious School and Sisterhood programming, and even holiday events.
-Non-Jewish members have been active in our Membership Committee; helped coordinate Social Action aide for the needy and Religious School class programs, helped raise funds for our Religious School through our bagel sale, sang in our Interfaith choir, played an instrument as part of our Purim Silly Symphony, and more.
+One need not be Jewish to enjoy the spectrum of social programming and volunteer opportunities at Beth Shalom such as social action projects, social events, Religious School and Sisterhood programming, and even holiday events.
+Non-Jewish members have been active in our Membership Committee; helped coordinate Social Action aid for the needy and Religious School class programs, helped raise funds for our Religious School through our bagel sale, sang in our Interfaith choir, played an instrument as part of our Purim Silly Symphony, and more.

 Missions to Israel